rafahoro1/waitr_be/README.md

  As usual, there are many improvements for this implementation that were left of.

   - Use [https://github.com/lorenwest/node-config](node-config) to remove hardcoded values (server port, DB connection, etc)
-  - Most collections have no resource handler to populate it, and instead are populated usint the fixtures.js script
+  - Most collections have no resource handler to populate it, and instead are populated using the fixtures.js script
   - The DeliveryReview schema, stores a String as ID for the delivery.
 As the specifications does not require an actual Delivery collection and there is no resource handler to add data to such collection (nor to retrieve it), the collection was not created and instead a String added as ID in the DeliveryReview schema.
 A full implementation will create the